Benefits of Mindfulness & Awareness Meditation

 Our sense of well-being is informed by the early benefits of mindfulness, as well as the long-lasting benefits of a spacious, insightful mind.
 And the perks don’t stop here – as we gain more understanding, we naturally become good examples for others.
 Our well-being is contagious!
 The spaciousness and kindness we experience naturally radiate out into our world.
 We all have networks of families, friends and coworkers who are dealing with their own problems and challenges.
 Our skill at listening, our empathy, non-judgment, calm demeanor and ability to be truly present are the best gifts we can offer them.

-Mindworks App and website provide guidance for our journey through the progressive levels of mindfulness practice, calming the mind and giving it space to distance itself from the usual barrage of thoughts and emotions.
+Mindworks Meditation Courses provide guidance for our journey through the progressive levels of mindfulness practice, calming the mind and giving it space to distance itself from the usual barrage of thoughts and emotions.
 There are also instructions for awareness meditation, a practice that can lead to genuine transformation and personal awareness.
 The combination of mindfulness and awareness are traditionally described as being like the two wings of a bird – when we bring them together with discernment and dedication, they can transport us to lasting positive change.

 And yes, all of this begins with stopping what we’re doing and sitting down to meditate a few minutes a day.
 If we practice with sincerity and consistency, we can’t help but notice a refreshing change in our way of thinking.
 Rather than feeling helpless and finding fault with the world, we find ourselves feeling joyful and empowered.
 This is what meditation is all about!